 The second reason I bake is for the joy of it.
 I have gone so far as to share my baked goods with the larger world, in addition to the other things I do.
-See https://www.etsy.com/shop/BakedbySue?ref=seller-platform-mcnav.
+See https://bakedbysueslife.etsy.com.
 I have had this baking venture, part-time, on and off since 2013.
-There were times when I would stop for months on end because my other, full-time work consumed me and really, even now, I have scaled back my baking enterprise.
+There were times when I would stop for months on end because my other, full-time work consumed me and really, even now, I am in the process of ramping up my baking activities.
 Still, I do have faith that people do not want to put junk into their bodies and can appreciate the value of good ingredients in healthier baked goods.

 Prep for Baking

 I cannot over-emphasize that preparation is key to a successful cake, cookie or other baked treat.
 So I have to talk about the extra space you must create so your baking project works from start to finish.